shashwatah/wiscro/README.md

 # Wiscro

 Wiscro is a web-app made with Node.js, MongoDB(Mongoose), Handlebars.
-Users can ask questions to other users and answer other people's questions by choosing one of the two options, anonymously.
+Users can ask questions to other users and answer other user's questions by choosing one of the two options, anonymously.

 ## Getting Started